emmabiba/heart-animation/README.md

 # Heart Animation Coding Challenge

-## Goal

 The goal of this project is to create an animated heart to replicate the like feature on Twitter.

 ## Skills

 This is to test my ability to:
-Create CSS keyframes
+* Create CSS keyframes
-Manipulate and animate HTML elements
+* Manipulate and animate HTML elements
-Combine JavaScript, HTML, and CSS
+* Combine JavaScript, HTML, and CSS

 ## Reference